 The lunge track was a challenge for me, because I was really careful there, not to feel my knee.
 But it went fine.

 Loved this Les Mills Experience?
-You might also like GRIT Strength with Cláudia Estrela: An Intense & Unforgettable Experience!
+You might also like Feeling the Burn: A Powerful Body Pump Session with Rafael Coutinho.

 Instructor Notes